-We’re a team of 100 professionals dedicated to greenfield development, with deep expertise across the project lifecycle, including solar photovoltaic (PV) and storage technologies, plant engineering and optimization, utility resource planning, land assembly, land-use permitting and entitlement, structured finance and transactions.
-Together, we optimize each and every project to drive down the costs and expand the market for clean, affordable energy.
+8minute is made up of more than 100 professionals who bring deep expertise across the project lifecycle, including solar and storage technologies, plant engineering and optimization, utility resource planning, land assembly, land-use permitting and entitlement, structured finance and transactions.
+While we’d love to boast about them all here, let’s start with our leadership team.

 Founder & CEO